VirajT7Solution/CookToDoor/SETUP_JAVA21.md

-# Java 21 Installation Guide for PlateMate Backend
+# Java 21 Installation Guide for CookToDoor Backend

 ## Current Status
 - ❌ Java 21 is **NOT** installed on your system